Click "Play" to Listed the Article

 - Roof fascia gap

-It’s important that you contact a professional exterminator to inspect your home for these gaps.
+It’s important that you contact a professional pest control technician to inspect your home for these gaps.
 At “The Exterminators, ”we offer inspection services that help homeowners find these entry points.
 Our technicians will use special material to seal them, preventing future infestations.

 10. Door and Frames